Body

 What to wear

 Since regular clothing is worn in our department, please pack enough clothing to last several days.
-This should include underwear, nightwear, a jacket, comfortable loose-fitting tops and elastic band pants and any types of clothing you would normally wear.
+This should include underwear, nightwear, a jacket, comfortable loose-fitting tops and elastic band pants and any type of clothing you would normally wear.
 For footwear, flat shoes with Velcro straps or tennis shoes are recommended.

 Laundry